coder/coder/docs/admin/architectures/index.md

-- `1 vCPU x 1 GB memory x 2 concurrent workspace build`: A formula to determine resource allocation based on the number of concurrent workspace builds, and standard complexity of a Terraform template. _The rule of thumb_: the more provisioners are free/available, the more concurrent workspace builds can be performed.
+- `1 vCPU x 1 GB memory x 2 concurrent workspace build`: A formula to determine resource allocation based on the number of concurrent workspace builds, and standard complexity of a Terraform template. _Rule of thumb_: the more provisioners are free/available, the more concurrent workspace builds can be performed.